 Tourism

-Thailand is a big country, offering a lot of activities for the traveler: from beautiful beaches to impressive temples, from incredible street food to delish luxury dishes, from Thai massage to other pleasures.
-Water sports are also popular and can be practiced on the popular beaches.
+The country is large, offering a long list of activities for the traveler: from beautiful beaches to impressive temples, from incredible street food to delish luxury dishes, from Thai massage to other pleasures, there’s a little something for every kind of traveler.
+Snorkeling, diving, and other water sports are available along the country’s famous islands and beaches, while trekking and river rafting are on offer throughout Thailand’s mountains.

 When to visit

 When it comes to the weather, Thailand doesn’t have too many extremes.
-If you can avoid the rainy season – generally July to October – it’s great but if you can’t don’t worry too much.
+If you can avoid the rainy season – generally April to October – that’s great but if you can’t don’t worry too much.
 The rain comes in short burst and doesn’t last for too long.

 Generally, Thailand has three seasons: summer, rainy and winter.
 The southern part, however, doesn’t experience winter.

-In central Thailand and eastern provinces, the hot weather starts in March and lasts until end of June.
-Winter lasts from November until February.
-The rainy season starts in May and ends in October.
+In central Thailand and eastern provinces, the hot weather starts in March and lasts until the end of June.
+Winter lasts from November until February,and is the best and favored time to visit.
+The rainy season starts in May and ends in October, and can be extremely hot and muggy.

-In the Northern and Northeast Thailand the seasons are similar to those in the central Thailand.
+In Northern and Northeast Thailand the seasons are similar to those in the central Thailand.

 Southern Thailand has one less season.
-The beaches in the western areas (i.e. Phuket) are at their best between November and April.
+The beaches in the western areas (such as on Phuket) are at their best between November and April.
 The eastern areas are at their best between November and May.

 What to do